-- It is estimated there is nearly 10,000 cat the Shire of Kalamunda.
+- □ It is estimated there is nearly 10,000 cats in - It is estimated there is nearly 10,000 cat the Shire of Kalamunda.
 Most people let their cats roam the neighbourhood.
 Domestic cats are effective killers even - with bells.
 A domestic cats on average kills 25 native - animals per year.

-Over 14,000 healthy cats and kittens are - destroyed each year.
+Over 14,000 healthy cats and kittens are destroyed each year.